MerrybyPractice/java_data_structures_and_algo/Data-Structures/LinkedList/README.md

     By calling the print method on an exsisiting list, a user can view the values of said list in the Terminal.
     Additionally, an ArrayList of the LinkedList will be returned to the spot the user called from.

+ ### append(value)
+    LinkedList.append(value)
+    A user can insert a node at the null end of the list with a value equal to the passed in value.
+The refrence of this new node will be null.

+ ### insertBefore(node value, target value)
+    LinkedList.insertBefore(node value, target value)
+    The insertBefore method takes in a node value and target value, searches for the target value, and inserts the node value as a new node on the head side of the list of the target value.

+ ### insertAfter(node value, target value)
+    LinkedList.insertAfter(node value, target value)
+    The insertAfter method takes in a node value and target value, searches for the target value, and inserts the node value as a new node on the null side of the list of the target value.

  ### head
     LinkedList.head
     A user can access the current head using this property.